What Is Copywriting?: AWAI's Essential Introduction to the Copywriting Industry

 But it doesn’t have to be.

-In this chapter, you’ll discover a host of practical tips for shortening your learning curve and getting up and running as a professional copywriter as quickly as possible.
+In this section, you’ll discover a host of practical tips for shortening your learning curve and getting up and running as a professional copywriter as quickly as possible.

 You’ve done all the background work to set yourself up as a copywriter.
 Now what?